Paris Theatre de la Ville Entertainment Venue

 Theatre de la Ville seating

-The Theatre de la Ville is situated in the 4th Arrondissement at the Place du Chatelet on the opposite side to the Theatre du Chatelet.
-And it is located close to the River Seine on the right bank, only a short walk from numerous tourist attractions in Paris such as the Pompidou Centre, and the Tour Saint-Jacques, not forgetting the Ile de la Cite and the majestic Notre Dame Cathedral.
+Now the Paris Theatre de la Ville entertainment venue is situated in the 4th Arrondissement at the Place du Chatelet on the opposite side to the Theatre du Chatelet.
+And it is located close to the River Seine on the right bank, only a short walk from numerous Paris tourist attractions such as the Pompidou Centre, and the Tour Saint-Jacques, not forgetting the Ile de la Cite and the majestic Notre Dame Cathedral.

 The box office is open on a Monday from 11am to 7pm and on a Tuesday through to a Saturday from 11am to 8pm, however you can also book tickets on line or via telephone on +33 1 42 74 22 77.